vdmitriyev/vdmitriyev.github.io/src-md-blog/content/research/article2-list-of-publications.md

 * [http://www.informatik.uni-trier.de/~ley/](http://www.informatik.uni-trier.de/~ley/)
     - The DBLP Computer Science Bibliography is very popular among the researches and conferences holders int the **Computer Science** as an library for hosting "post-conferences" publication online

+**N.B.:** For sure there are far more online libraries and search engines available.
+For instance, another list of libraries and search engines available for Computer Science in Germany can be found [here](http://rzblx10.uni-regensburg.de/dbinfo/dbliste.php?bib_id=ubol&colors=7&ocolors=40&lett=f&gebiete=30).
+You can change your domain of interests.

 ### Other Tricks

 * In the twitter you can you the following hashtag to get closed publication **#icanhazpdf**